Middleton, Nova Scotia: Board of Trade

 The early records of the Board of Trade were lost in the Great Fire of 1911 but from the reports of its initial activities, the board was formed out of a need to vigorously pursue the issues of the day which affected business and industry - railway schedules and rates, street lighting and a variety of matters involving the municipal government of the day.
 Two merchants, Harry Reed and Gorden Gross, formed the Board, with newspaper publisher Fred Cox as their secretary-treasurer.

 Transportation

 Middleton is at the half-way point between Halifax and Yarmouth on Highway 101 and Trunk 1.

 Middleton is the northern terminus of Trunk 10 which connects the town with Bridgewater and Lunenburg on the South Shore.

 The town was located on the Dominion Atlantic Railway's (DAR) mainline from Halifax to Yarmouth and was also served by CN Rail's line from Bridgewater to Bridgetown (and on to Victoria Beach).
 CN Rail abandoned its line through Middleton in 1982; it had formerly been the Nova Scotia Central Railway (NSCR).
 The DAR abandoned its mainline through the town in March 1990, following the January 15, 1990, abandonment of the Evangeline passenger train service by Via Rail.
 The abandoned DAR and CN railway lines are currently owned by the Government of Nova Scotia and used as recreational trails.
-The 1917 railway station is now a railway museum operated by the Middleton Railway Museum Society.
+The 1917 railway station is now the Middleton Railway Museum.